opencog/relex/README.md

  * Institutionalized utterances (e.g., I'll get it; We'll see;
    That'll do; If I were you . . .; Would you like a cup of coffee?)
  * Sentence frames and heads (e.g., That is not as . . . as you think;
- * The fact/suggestion/problem/danger was . . .) and even text frames
+   The fact/suggestion/problem/danger was . . .)
-   (e.g., In this paper we explore . . .; Firstly . . .; Secondly . . .;
+ * Text frames (e.g., In this paper we explore . . .; Firstly . . .;
-   Finally . . .)
+   Secondly . . .; Finally . . .)

 (Taken from Lewis, M. (1997b).
 "Pedagogical implications of the lexical approach."
 In J. Coady & T.  Huckin (Eds.), "Second language vocabulary